The real price of development: Shifting the debate is the Narmada movement’s greatest contribution

 The urban activists got media attention because they were armed with facts, figures, and spoke in English.
 Many of the Bhil and Nimari farmers facing submergence sat on collective hunger strikes, organized dharnas (protest marches) and faced police repression but the press chose to largely focus on Patkar.

 The reader of this article is probably from the urban middle-class and was educated in an English medium school where we read about the dams and mines that helped industrialise rural India.
-Back in the 1990s, my high school NCERT geography textbook did not mention the human cost of industrialisation back in the 1990s.
+Back in the 1990s, my high school NCERT geography textbook did not mention the human cost of industrialisation.
 But it was revised in the next decade to discuss dams and displacement.

 That has been the greatest contribution of the Narmada Bachao Andolan.